Find Affordable College Courses

 Lincoln, NE

-With a ranking of #10, Union College Nebraska did quite well on this year’s best value schools for health professions students working on their bachelor’s degree.
+Union College Nebraska did quite well in this year’s ranking of the best places for health professions students to get a bachelor’s degree.
+It came in at #10 on the list.
 Union College is a fairly small private not-for-profit school located in the large city of Lincoln.

 Union College undergraduate students pay an average of $26,060 in in-state tuition and fees each year.